 The departures boards are just about the only tool you need at Gare de Lyon.
 Trains are listed chronologically by departure time.
 The big board in Hall 1 typically displays all trains leaving in the next three hours or so.
 The board is divided into two sections, with the list starting in the left section and continuing in the right.

 There's a lot of information displayed in the seven columns on the board, but the information you most need is in the last column — the voie or "platform" your train will be leaving from.
 When a train number is first posted on the board, the voie column indicates which hall the train will depart from.
 Once you know that, you can grab your luggage and move to the indicated area.
 Then, about twenty minutes before a train's departure, the specific voie is displayed.
-The instant that happens travelers who've been standing and staring up at the board begin moving, wheeling their luggage to their platform.
+The instant that happens travelers who've been standing and staring up at the board begin moving, wheeling luggage to their platform.

 Departures board detail